Why We Love It

 Once the problem is identified, the automotive mechanic works to resolve the issue.
 He/she may have to order and replace parts, may need to remove and machine the engine, or may need to conduct tire replacements, alignments, or flush car fluids.
 Auto mechanics use hand tools, power tools, and complex machines to perform their work.
 Additionally, while performing maintenance or repairs, the mechanic also commonly looks for other areas of concern to suggest additional necessary repairs to customers.

 Most auto mechanics work full-time schedules, but the shifts may be irregular.
 To accommodate customers, mechanic shops are commonly open on evenings and weekends, so the role may require working shifts outside of normal business hours.
 Additionally, overtime may be required to complete repairs on time when the shop is busy.

 Automotive mechanics commonly work for car dealerships, auto repair shops, and auto parts stores.
 Some may also be self-employed and own their own car repair shops, or conduct maintenance and repairs on a freelance basis for individual clients.

-Can I Become an Automotive Mechanic?
+How To Become an Automotive Mechanic

 Automotive Mechanic Salary Data